bldl/emplace-spidermonkey/README.md

 ```

-In the <a href="https://bldl.github.io/upsert-tutorial/key-value-callback-spec/keyValueSpec.html" target="_blank">new version</a> of the `upsert` proposal, we will consider two different signatures for the method `upsert`:
+In the <a href="https://bldl.github.io/upsert-tutorial/key-value-callback-spec/keyValueSpec.html" target="_blank">new version</a> of the `upsert` proposal, we will consider two different methods:
-  - taking arguments `key` and `value`
+  - `getOrInsert`: taking arguments `key` and `value`
-  - taking arguments `key` and `callbackfn`
+  - `getOrInsertComputed`: taking arguments `key` and `callbackfn`

 Both versions serve the same principle as a `get` or `insert`-if-missing method on the `MapObject`.
 The different signatures offer more flexibility to the developer.
 The `value` version is simple and works for most use-cases, while the `callbackfn` version offers more versatility and could for example be used to compute a conditional insert-value.

-For the remainder of this tutorial, we will focus on the `upsert(key, value)` version.
+For the remainder of this tutorial, we will focus on the `getOrInsert(key, value)` method.
+But we will also show the implementation for `getOrInsertComputed(key, callbackfn)` at the end.

 To implement the new proposal, we first need to adapt the specification.